nikhil2580-code/FinanceCompanion/README.md

 ## 📄 License

-This project was built as an internship assignment submission.
+This project was built for shwowcase my skills.